Description

 Best Tackle for Pollack

-In some instances and depending on the shore fishing mark we fish, an Orvis Helios3 9ft 10 weight single hand rod with a line tray.
-The line tray is perfect for avoiding the running line (the line that you shoot on the forward cast) getting snagged on rocks, and seaweed.
+The ideal rod for fly fishing, is an Orvis Helios3 9ft 10 weight single hand rod with a line tray.
+Also the line tray is perfect for avoiding the running line (the line that you shoot on the forward cast) getting snagged on rocks, and seaweed.

 There are a few shore fishing marks, where the fish are bigger.
 Longer rods work more effectively here.
 In this situation, we use a 14ft or 15ft double hand rod, with a short scandi head and fast sink tip.
 This is an ideal set up to spey cast a long line out, where there is a shelf or ridge under the water.